-Reflecting on some of the most common topics of discussion among capital project professionals at peer events, difficulties arose during the construction phase is on top of the list.
+Reflecting on some of the most common topics of discussion among capital project professionals, difficulties arose during the construction phase is on top of the list.
 Despite project team’s best efforts in front end planning, detailed design and schedule development, something was missing that caused the project to miss the mark.
 Why do these problems reoccur in capital projects?
 What can we do to ensure projects are truly construction ready before we start construction?

 In early November, I had the opportunity to present at the CII’s “Workshop on Construction Readiness – How can construction readiness be assessed?” in Houston, Texas.
 The workshop provided an ideal opportunity for participants from the Downstream and Chemicals sector group to discuss implementation considerations for this new methodology launched in August 2018 at the CII Annual Conference.
-Many ideas were exchanged and Different perspectives shared that helped everyone develop a better understanding of the potential of the Construction Readiness Assessment.
+Many ideas were exchanged and different perspectives shared that helped everyone develop a better understanding of the potential of Construction Readiness.

-One of these “key concepts” that was discussed was the simplistic nature of the methodology.
+One “key concept” that was discussed was the simplistic nature of the methodology.
 The assessment includes 228 factors spanning 15 categories, making it especially useful as a “checklist” in early project development.
 It can bring “red flags” to the table quickly that can be monitored by the team as the project progresses.
 Because of its simplicity, it is feasible for one or two individuals to complete the assessment in about two hours.
 From an efficiency perspective, this sounds ideal.
-However, the true potential of the Construction Readiness Assessment is realized when the entire project team is involved in the assessment.
+However, the true potential of the assessment is realized when the entire project team is involved in the assessment.

 Why is this the case?
-Let’s take a look at the two main reasons this teamwork approach is so important in the implementation of Construction Readiness Assessment.
+Let’s take a look at the two main reasons this teamwork approach is so important in the implementation of the assessment.

 First, the Construction Readiness Assessment is, at its core, a team alignment tool.
 The completion of the assessment serves as an opportunity for all members of the team to be aligned on the project goals and objectives.
-By working through the factors in a team meeting environment, all of the team members should come away with a better understanding of the gaps that need to be addressed to be ready for the start of construction.
-In addition, if there are critical gaps, there should be increased buy-in that comes for the discussion that unfolded during the meeting.
+By working through the factors in a team meeting environment, all team members should come away with a better understanding of the gaps that need to be addressed to be ready for the start of construction.
+If there are critical gaps, there should be increased buy-in that comes for the discussion that unfolded during the meeting.

-Conducting a Construction Readiness Assessment as a team definitely increases the time commitment to support the discussion on gaps.
+Conducting a CRA as a team definitely increases the time commitment to support the discussion on gaps.
 The intent is that if the team scores a factor as “no” or incomplete, they take a few minutes to discuss and capture the steps to get to a “yes” and improve their construction readiness.
 Responding “no” to factors such as

 “Have interference checks been completed?” or